sveinjo/TRSE-Amiga-BOBs/README.md

-This project is built brick by brick to get fast, usable and as many as possible movable blitter objects (bobs) on screen as possible.
+This project is built brick by brick to get fast, usable and as many as possible movable blitter objects (bobs) on screen.